jedrzej-danko/oro-chain-commands/README.md

 1. If the execution of chain master fails, none of his chain members are executed.
 2. If the execution of chain member fails, none of the following chain members are executed.

+### Exit codes

+Because chains skip the standard execution procedure, it is required to pass the correct exit code to the end of the script.
+Unfortunately, it's not possible to set the exit code in the `ConsoleCommandEvent` event.
+Because of this another class, `ExitCodeBridge` is used to pass the real exit code between `BeforeCommandListener` and `AfterCommandListener`, where the exit code is finally set.

+The exit code equals to the exit code of the last command executed in the chain.
+Please remember, that the chain breaks on the first non-success exit code.

 ### Logging

 ChainCommandBundle creates its own logging channel, named `chained_command`.
-By default, this log creates separated log file in the `var/log` directory.
+By default, this log creates separated log file in the `var/log` directory (named `chained_command.log`).
 The log consist of some debug information about command execution and the whole output of the executed command.
-If you don't want to log command output, you need to modify the implementation of `chain_command_bundle.console_output` service.
+In order to log command output, the `\OroChain\ChainCommandBundle\Console\LoggedConsoleOutputDecorator` was created.
+It is a decorator for any output object used by the Symfony Console.

 The default log format is different from the standard one.
 The formatting is done by the `\OroChain\ChainCommandBundle\Logger\LogFormatter` class.
 You may modify the default formatter by replacing the service of `chain_command_bundle.log_formatter` with your own implementation.